Leidhe/cs50-final-proyect/README.md

 This project contains the main directory (called LearningFast) and two Django projects: Users and Courses

 ## LearningFast
-My web application for the final CS50 project is an application to help people create their own learning courses or register for any course in a topic and learn about it.
+My web application for the final CS50 project is a Django application to help people create their own learning courses or register for any course in a topic and learn about it.
 It is based on platforms like edX or Udemy, but with different and simpler features than these.

 ### My project requirements:

 Search for courses: Users can search for courses by name or author, or they can select a topic to output courses related to that topic.

 Login, Registration and Logout: That users can log in, register and log out from the website.
 Create/Edit courses: Users must be able to create courses so that everyone can view and register for them.
 These courses must have a name and an end date.
 Once that end date has passed, no one will be able to register for them.

 Create/Edit units and sections: Within courses, the teacher (author) can create new units and/or sections and edit them whenever he wants, as long as the course is not finished